AIOU Students Urge VC To Simplify Online Registration, Enrollment Procedure - UrduPoint

 "They have to pay a handsome amount to the bookshops and photocopy shops for online registration and generating fee challan" they added.

-Meanwhile, a student Ambreen Shahid told APP that in an era of such inflation, they have to pay Rs 100-200 to the bookshops for uploading their assignments on the AAGHI LMS Portal of the university.
+Meanwhile, a student Ambreen Shahid told this news agency that in an era of such inflation, they have to pay Rs 100-200 to the bookshops for uploading their assignments on the AAGHI LMS Portal of the university.

 “Mostly, middle and poor people take admission in AIOU for the sake of acquiring education but their wishes are continuously dashing down with such a laborious and difficult enrollment process,” she said.